4.8out of 3,000+ reviews

 Still, there’s always the cost of the insurance coverage to worry about.
-But with Insurify, you can access a free list of personalized quotes in just a few minutes, and you’ll be sure you have the cheapest policy around.
+But with Insurify, you can easily compare auto insurance policies by accessing a free list of personalized quotes in just a few minutes, and you’ll be sure you have the cheapest policy around.
 How’s that for peace of mind?

 The car insurance quotes displayed are based on an analysis of Insurify’s database of over 40 million quotes from 500 ZIP codes nationwide.
 To obtain representative rates, Insurify’s data science team performs frequent comprehensive analyses of the factors car insurance providers weigh to calculate rates including driver demographics, driving record, credit score, desired coverage level, and more.

 Insurify’s analysis also incorporates the Insurify Composite Score (ICS) assigned to each insurance provider.
 The ICS is a proprietary rating that weighs multiple factors reflecting the quality, reliability, and health of an insurance company.
 Ratings used to calculate the ICS include Financial Strength Ratings from A.M.
 Best, Standard & Poor’s, Moody’s, and Fitch; J.D.
 Power ratings; Consumer Reports customer satisfaction surveys and customer complaints; mobile app reviews; and user-generated company reviews.